Aftobus01/Hbm-s-Nuclear-Tech-GIT/README.md

 # NTM: Space for NT: New Horizons
+## WARNING - this version of the mod IS NOT GUARANTEED to work properly OUTSIDE of NTNH

 Hi, i am memeing things into existence, dont mind me! im just the bent fork at the end of the table -JamesH_2